 A new Project Rental Assistance program was authorized by the Frank Melville Supportive Housing Investment Act of 2010, and was first implemented through a demonstration program in FY 2012.

 Under this program, state housing agencies that have entered into partnerships with state health and human services and Medicaid agencies can apply for Section 811 Project Rental Assistance for new or existing affordable housing developments funded by LIHTC, HOME, or other sources of funds.
 Under the state health care/housing agency partnership, the health care agency must develop a policy for referrals, tenant selection, and service delivery to ensure that this housing is targeted to a population most in need of deeply affordable supportive housing.
 This Section 811 assistance comes in the form of project rental assistance alone.
 No funds are available for construction or rehabilitation.

-Eligible grantees are state housing agencies that have entered into partnerships with state health and human services and Medicaid agencies who then allocate project assistance to projects funded by tax credits, HOME funds, or other sources.
+Eligible grantees are state housing agencies that have entered into partnerships with state health and human services and Medicaid agencies who then allocate rental assistance to projects funded by tax credits, HOME funds, or other sources.